PACHAKUTlQ/CanvasHelper2/Readme.md

     3. Canvas LMS URL
     4. Canvas access key
 4. When successfully signed up, you will be redirected to https://canvashelper.netlify.app/login for login.
-5. You will be kept logged in if you regularly open CanvasHelper dashboard.
+5. You will be kept logged in if you regularly open EasyCanvas dashboard.
 If you haven't open it for some time (by default, 1 day), you will have to login again for security reasons (The Canvas access key provides full control over your Canvas account, so there are effective security precautions to protect the key).
-6. Visit https://canvashelper.netlify.app/canvashelper to configure CanvasHelper and courses information
+6. Visit https://canvashelper.netlify.app/canvashelper to configure EasyCanvas and courses information
-7. CanvasHelper dashboard is ready on https://canvashelper.netlify.app/
+7. EasyCanvas dashboard is ready on https://canvashelper.netlify.app/
 8. Deploy Canvas Helper on your desktop with [wiget](https://github.com/linsyking/CanvasHelper2/#use-canvashelper-in-)

 ### Running locally